kefaslungu/resourceMonitor/readme.md

 [[!meta title="Resource Monitor"]]

 * Authors: Alex Hall, Joseph Lee, beqa gozalishvili and other NVDA contributors
-* Versions: [3.1][1], [3.5][2] (NVDA 2014.1 or later)
+* Version: [3.1][1]

 This plugin gives information about CPU load, memory usage and other resource usage information.

-Important: Resource Monitor 3.1 is not compatible with NvDA 2014.1 or later.
-If you use NVDA 2014.1 or later, use Resource Monitor 3.5 or later.
+Important: Resource Monitor 3.1 is not compatible with NvDA 2013.3 or earlier.
+If you use 2013.3 or earlier, please use Resource Monitor 3.0.

 # Shortcuts #